redox-os/website/content/news/this-month-251231.md

 ## Dynamic Linking On ARM64!

-Anhad Singh and Wildan Mubarok implemented ARM64 support on dynamic linker and Cookbook which reduces memory usage, increase storage space and allow the ARM64 programs to scale with less effort.
+Anhad Singh and Wildan Mubarok implemented ARM64 support in the dynamic linker and Cookbook which reduces memory usage, increase storage space and allow the ARM64 programs to scale with less effort.

 ## End Of Scheme Packet Protocol Migration